rmscode/binary-garden/docs/software/hyper-v.md

 1. Ensure that Live Migration is enabled on both hosts.
 (If the hosts are part of a cluster, this is already enabled.)
     1. Open Hyper-V Manager, goto **Hyper-V Settings** > **Live Migrations** and enable incoming and outgoing live migrations.
-2. Ensure that both the source and target hosts can communicate on the same network enabled for live migration.
+2. Ensure that both the source and target host can communicate on the same network enabled for live migration.
     1. **Hyper-V Settings** > **Live Migration Settings**: Add a network that both hosts can communicate on.
 3. Ensure that Kerberos constrained delegation is configured on the target host.
     1. On a Domain Controller, open ADUC and right-click the target host computer object.